Outlier detection in network revenue management: Outlier Detection Performance

+To highlight to critical features of FD+Agg, we benchmark (i) the use of severity measures to rank outliers and (ii) the inclusion of network effects.
+To isolate the effects of each of these features, we perform two separate benchmark tests:

-To evaluate the effect of ranking outliers, we consider the increase in precision when the ranking is taken into account.
-For example, we consider the precision in the top 5 ranked departures, versus 5 randomly chosen departures with non-zero outlier probabilities.
+\emph{We evaluate the effect of ranking outliers} by measuring the increase in precision when ranking outliers.
+For example, we consider the precision in the top 5 ranked departures versus 5 randomly chosen departures with non-zero outlier probabilities (i.e., as in \citet{Rennie2021}).
 The change in precision when considering the top $R$ departures, $\Delta(Precision)_{R}$, is given by:

 where $TP_{R(random)}$ is the number of true positives in a random selection of $R$ departures with non-zero severity, and $FP_{R(random)}$ is defined analogously for false positives.